Alexandra-Vogt/system-e/README.md

 ```

 ### Memory:
-Memory in system\e is divided into 512 word long code pages that are loaded into memory.
+Memory in SYSTEM\e is divided into 512 word long code pages that are loaded into memory.

 #### MMU:
 Whenever a request to memory is made a calculation is done to determine which code page it lands on.
 Should the code page be presently stored in the TLB (as determined by a bloom filter check and then test of the address) the physical address is calculated and the data returned from the TLB.
 Should the data not be in the TLB a request is made to the virtual memory located on disk to load the relevant code page into the TLB.